CaioCavalcanti/binary-diff-api/README.md

   - If not of equal size just return that
   - If of same size provide insight in where the diffs are, actual diffs are not needed.
     - So mainly offsets + length in the data
+- Data persistency implementation is not the focus, but should implement the correct abstractions so it can be easily replaced

 Assumptions were taken on how to implement this PoC, you can check it at the end under [its section at the end](#Assumptions).